harvard-library/aspace_pyscripts/README.md

 Functionality that is potentially useful for additional scripts has been factored out into sub-folders.

+Also included is a node script useful for periodically running the scripts,
 ## Requirements and Dependencies

 These scripts were written with Python 3.6.5

 The following python libraries must be installed; they are all available in [PyPi](https://pypi.org):
 * ArchivesSnake
 * boto3
 * SolrClient
 * python-magic

-There is a [bash script](.bin/install_libraries.sh) provided for installing these libraries on the **user** level.
+To install dependencies, do `pip install -r requirements.txt`

 ### Important Note:

 The scripts in this repository that use ArchivesSnake are relying on there being an **.archivessnake.yml** configuration file in the home directory of the user.
 An example configuration file:

 ``` yaml